Brexit and Guernsey – What you need to know

 Guernsey is able to market financial services to the EU because those services currently meet the requirements imposed by the EU (which will not change because of Brexit).
 As noted above, services have always been outside the scope of Protocol 3.
 Therefore the repeal of Protocol 3 following Brexit will have no direct effect on the export of these services to the EU.

 Guernsey has also taken steps to ensure continued market access for Guernsey investment funds into the UK post-Brexit.
-Guernsey’s financial services regulator (the Guernsey Financial Services Commission (GFSC)) has signed a Memorandum of Understanding (MoU) with the UK’s Financial Conduct Authority which ensures Guernsey firms can continue to use the UK’s National Private Placement Regime after Brexit.
-The MoU will come into effect if EU law no longer applies in the UK, either through a ‘no deal’ Brexit or at the end of any transitional arrangements (that are agreed as part of a negotiated deal) once the UK leaves the EU.
+Guernsey’s financial services regulator (the Guernsey Financial Services Commission (GFSC)) has signed a Memorandum of Understanding (MoU) with the UK’s Financial Conduct Authority which ensures Guernsey firms can continue to use the UK’s National Private Placement Regime (NPPR) after Brexit.
+The MoU will come into effect on 1 January, once EU law no longer applies in the UK, either through a ‘no deal’ Brexit or at the end of the transition period.

 Guernsey has agreed to the extension of the UK's membership of the World Trade Organisation (WTO) so that it includes Guernsey.
 This is intended to provide trade security for imports and exports of goods and services between Guernsey and the EU (and the rest of the world).